pkeller00/HistoKernel/README.md

-# HistoKernel: Maximum Mean Discrepancy Kernels for Whole Slide Images
+# HistoKernel: Whole Slide Image Level Maximum Mean Discrepancy Kernels for Pan-Cancer Predictive Modelling

 ### Piotr Keller*, Muhammad Dawood and Fayyaz ul Amir Afsar Minhas
 ### Tissue Image Analytics Center, University of Warwick, United Kingdom

 This repository contains the code for the following manuscript:

-HistoKernel: Maximum Mean Discrepancy Kernels for Whole Slide Images, submitted to Nature Machine Intelligence for review.
+HistoKernel: Whole Slide Image Level Maximum Mean Discrepancy Kernels for Pan-Cancer Predictive Modellings, submitted to Nature Machine Intelligence for review.

 ## Introduction
-In Computational Pathology (CPath) the use of multi-gigapixel images for various clinical tasks is common.
-However, due to the size of these images current methods are forced to make patch-level predictions which are then aggregated into slide-level predictions.
+Computational Pathology (CPath) uses multi-gigapixel Whole Slide Images (WSIs) for various clinical tasks.
+However, due to the size of these images current methods are forced to make patch-level predictions which are then aggregated into WSI-level predictions.
 This work proposes a novel solution to the aggregation problem.
-By utilizing Maximum Mean Discrepancy (MMD) to measure similarity between Whole Slide Images (WSIs) we generate a slide-level similarity kernel that common kernel based methods can leverage.
-We perform a comprehensive analysis of this novel approach in CPath.
-We use this method, with WSIs as input, to perform point mutation classification (n = 3419), drug sensitivity prediction (n = 551), survival analysis (n = 2291) and WSI retrieval (n = 9362) beating existing baselines.
+By utilizing Maximum Mean Discrepancy (MMD) to measure similarity between WSIs we generate a WSI-level similarity kernel that kernel-based approaches can leverage.
+We perform a comprehensive analysis of this novel approach by performing WSI retrieval (n = 9,362), drug sensitivity regression (n = 551), point mutation classification (n = 3,419), survival analysis (n = 2,291) and multi-modal learning (n=956), outperforming existing methods.
 We also propose a novel perturbation based method to provide patch-level explainability of our model.
-This work opens up avenues for further exploration of kernel methods to perform slide-level tasks in CPath.
+This work opens up avenues for further exploration of WSI-level predictive modelling with kernel-based methods.

 ## Dependencies